-In addition to her work as a violinist, Sheng-Ching is also a music arranger.
-She arranges a wide variety of music, including classical, film, popular and gospel, and has worked with ensembles such as the Amphion String Quartet, the Lincoln Center Stage Quintet and the Manhattan Symphonie Orchestra; events such as New York Fashion Week, Times Square Flash Mob, and the annual concert at the
+Sheng-Ching is also a sought-after music arranger.
+Her latest commissions include the National Anthem for the New York Knicks’ Lunar New Year Game in Madison Square Garden.
+She arranges a wide variety of music, and has worked with ensembles such as the New Asia Chamber Music Society, the Amphion String Quartet, the Lincoln Center Stage Quintet and the Manhattan Symphonie Orchestra.
+Her arrangements have been performed at Madison Square Garden, Lincoln Center Stage, New York Fashion Week, Times Square Flash Mob, and Weill Recital Hall at Carnegie Hall.

 Sheng-Ching serves as faculty in California State University - Long Beach, and Colburn Community School of Performing Arts.
 Sheng-Ching earned her Doctor of Musical Arts from SUNY Stony Brook University, Master of Music from The Juilliard School, and Bachelor of Music from the Mannes School of Music.
 Her major teachers include Catherine Cho, Christina Khimm Itzhak Perlman, Aaron Rosand, and Philip Setzer.
 Sheng-Ching’s instruments were generously sponsored by CHIMEI foundation in Taiwan throughout her studies.